osurc-underwater-electrical/osurc-underwater-electrical.github.io/docs/site-maintenance/style-guide.md

 There is also a cheat sheet available [here](https://www.markdownguide.org/cheat-sheet/).

-Additionally, these suggestions are just recommendations.
-A future doc maintainer should feel free to change the style if they want.
+*P.S. these suggestions are just recommendations.
+A future doc maintainer should feel free to change the style if they want.*<br>
+*P.P.S. this page will make more sense if the raw markdown is [read](https://raw.githubusercontent.com/osurcue/osurcue.github.io/master/docs/site-maintenance/style-guide.md)*

 ## Lists